-Rainbow District School Board offers a range of options for student access to assistive technology.
-The majority of students (with or without an exceptionality) may have access to a variety of assistive technology within the school setting on computers in the classroom, in computer labs, and/or in Special Education Resource rooms.
+Rainbow District School Board offers a range of options for student access to technology.
+The majority of students (with or without an exceptionality) may have access to a variety of technology within the school setting on computers in the classroom and/or in Special Education Resource rooms.